Momat Rhino, 50 mcg/dose spray 60 doses

 With caution

-Before using the drug Momat Rhino should be consulted with a physician in case of tuberculosis infection (active or latent) of the respiratory tract, untreated fungal, bacterial, systemic viral infection or infection caused by Herpes simplex with eye involvement (as an exception, the drug may be prescribed for the above infections on the doctor’s indication), presence of untreated local infection with involvement of the nasal mucosa.
+Before using the drug Momat Rino, you should consult a doctor if you have a tuberculosis infection (active or latent) of the respiratory tract, an untreated fungal, bacterial, systemic viral infection or an infection caused by Herpes simplex with eye damage (as an exception, the drug can be prescribed for the listed infections as directed by a doctor), the presence of an untreated local infection involving the mucous membrane of the nasal cavity.

-Adverse events associated with the use of the drug (?1%) identified during clinical trials in patients with allergic rhinitis or nasal polyposis, and during the period of post-registration use of the drug, regardless of the indication for use, are presented below.
-The overall incidence of adverse events in patients treated for acute rhinosinusitis was comparable to the incidence in patients with allergic rhinitis and when given placebo.
-Adverse reactions are listed according to the Med DRA classification of systemic-organ classes.
-Within each system-organ class, adverse reactions are classified by frequency of occurrence.
+Adverse events associated with the use of the drug (?
+1%) identified during clinical trials in patients with allergic rhinitis or nasal polyposis, and during post-registration use of the drug, regardless of the indication for use, are presented below.
+The overall incidence of adverse events in patients treated for acute rhinosinusitis was comparable to the incidence in patients with allergic rhinitis and placebo.
+Adverse reactions are listed according to the Med DRA systemic organ class classification.
+Within each systemic organ class, adverse reactions are classified by frequency of occurrence.

-Nasal bleeding was generally moderate and stopped on its own, with a slightly higher incidence than with placebo (5%) but equal to or lower than with other intranasal GCS prescriptions that were used as active controls (some had a rate of up to 15% of nasal bleeding).
-The incidence of all other adverse events was comparable to that of placebo administration.
+Nosebleeds were generally mild and self-limiting, and their incidence was slightly higher than with placebo (5%), but equal to or less than with other intranasal corticosteroids that were used as active controls (some of which had an incidence of nosebleeds of up to 15%).
+The incidence of all other adverse events was comparable to that observed with placebo.

-Infectious and parasitic diseases: frequently – pharyngitis, upper respiratory tract infections.
+Infectious and parasitic diseases: often – pharyngitis, upper respiratory tract infections.*

-Immune system disorders: frequency is not determined – hypersensitivity reactions, including anaphylactic reactions, angioedema, bronchospasm, shortness of breath.
+Immune system disorders: frequency not established – hypersensitivity reactions, including anaphylactic reactions, angioedema, bronchospasm, shortness of breath.

 Nervous system disorders: often – headache.

-Visual system disorders: frequency is not determined – increased intraocular pressure, glaucoma, cataracts, visual impairment (blurred vision).
+Visual disorders: frequency not established – increased intraocular pressure, glaucoma, cataracts, blurred vision (blurred vision).

-Gastrointestinal tract disorders: often – irritation of the pharynx (sensation of irritation of the pharyngeal mucosa)**; frequency is not established – disorders of taste and smell.
+Gastrointestinal disorders: often – pharyngeal irritation (feeling of irritation of the pharyngeal mucosa)**; frequency not established – disturbance of taste and smell.

-* – revealed with the frequency “rarely” when using the drug 2 times a day in case of nasal polyposis;
+* – detected with a frequency of “rarely” when using the drug 2 times a day for nasal polyposis;

-** – revealed when using the drug 2 times a day in case of nasal polyposis.
+** – detected when using the drug 2 times a day for nasal polyposis.

-The use of intranasal GCS may cause systemic side effects, especially with prolonged use of intranasal GCS in high doses.
+When using intranasal GCS, systemic side effects may develop, especially with long-term use of intranasal GCS in high doses.

-If you experience or worsen the side effects listed in the instructions, or if you notice any other side effects not listed in the instructions, tell your doctor.
+If you experience the side effects listed in the instructions or they get worse, or you notice any other side effects not listed in the instructions, tell your doctor.

 Overdose